Tips for Cleaning Your AC System

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we complete involves:
+Some of the work we do includes:

-• Viewing the blower, motor, drain line and coils
+• Taking a look at the blower, motor, drain line and coils

 • Confirming pressure and temperature

-• Testing lines, refrigerant totals and connections
+• Reviewing lines, refrigerant levels and connections

-You can still have service done this fall—and we can get your furnace prepared for heating season too.
+There’s still time to have service done this fall—and we can get your furnace prepared for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?